vinayakakv/semaTest/README.md

 How many times will the process print "0" ?

-a) At least Twice
+1. At least Twice
-b) Exactly Twice
+2. Exactly Twice
-c) Exactly Thrice
+3. Exactly Thrice
-d) Exactly Once
+4. Exactly Once

-An attempt to solve this program using C#,Java,C++,C and x64 Assembly is Presented here.
+An attempt to solve this program using ```C#,Java,C++,C and x64 Assembly``` is Presented here.

 x64 assembly uses the code from [Pure assembly, library-free Linux threading demo] (https://github.com/skeeto/pure-linux-threads-demo/blob/master/threads-x86_64.s)